Sport Republic: Valenciennes F.C.

 On 25 July 2023, Sport Republic became the majority shareholder of French club Valenciennes.
 The club were relegated to the Championnat National at the end of the 2023–24 season.

-Mali Coura FC
+FC Mali Coura

-In 2025, they acquired Malian team Mali Coura, which is main squad of ABM Foot Academy, information about that was revealed on discussion of takeover of Levski Sofia.
+Sport Republic has a partnership with Malian team FC Mali Coura and its academy group ABM Football Academy, providing internships to players.

 Other business ventures

 Sport Republic has also acquired stakes in the following companies: